isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-use-an-hvlp-paint-sprayer/index.md

 ##  How to Clean HVLP Paint Sprayer

 Upon painting, its advisable to clean your HVLP paint sprayer in order to improve its service life and boost the spray performance.
 To do this, follow the steps highlighted below: 1.
 Release the pressure and flush remained paint into an empty bucket.
-2. Connect the suction pump to clean water and run the paint sprayer to self
-- clean the channel.
-Alternatively, use paint thinner during the self
-- clean cycle if you were painting with oil
+2. Connect the suction pump to clean water and run the paint sprayer to self-clean the channel.
+Alternatively, use paint thinner during the self-clean cycle if you were painting with oil-based paint.
-- based paint.

 3.

 Disconnect the spray gun, the canister, and the hosepipe.
 Clean each part independently, and rinse them with clean water.
-4. Assemble the sprayer parts and run the final self
-- cleaning process using clean water.
+4. Assemble the sprayer parts and run the final self-cleaning process using clean water.
 5. Wash external parts with soap and water.
 Rinse the parts to dry.
 Leave the spray gun to dry entirely before storing it in a cool dry place. > See Also: > Gravity Feed Spray Guns

 ##  How to Mix Paint for HVLP Paint sprayer

-Whether latex or oil
-- based paint, proper thinning is crucial for excellent handling by the HVLP paint sprayer.
+Whether latex or oil-based paint, proper thinning is crucial for excellent handling by the HVLP paint sprayer.
 Wrongly thinned paint affects sprayer performance and reduces the overall service life.

-To mix paint, follow the procedure given and material required below:
-- Respirator and Safety goggles
-- Paint stirrer and a Paint strainer
-- Empty Bucket and HVLP Spray gun
-- Test Boards and Overall
-- Boots and water or mineral spirits
-- Paint and Thinner
+To mix paint, follow the procedure given and material required below: - Respirator and Safety goggles - Paint stirrer and a Paint strainer - Empty Bucket and HVLP Spray gun - Test Boards and Overall - Boots and water or mineral spirits - Paint and Thinner

 ###  Steps and Mixing techniques

 1. Wear protective gear gloves, respirator, overall, boots, and goggles.
 2. Pour the paint into an empty bucket gently 3.
 Add thinner into the paint little by little.
 4. Using the paint stirrer, stir the mixture to attain a uniform solution 5.
-Add more thinner (water for water
-- based paint or turpentine for oil
-- based paint) and stir further to attain lighter paint 6.
+Add more thinner (water for water-based paint or turpentine for oil-based paint) and stir further to attain lighter paint 6.
 Carry out the drop text experiment over the test board.

 Usually, you drop thinned paint on the surface, tilt gently, and assess the flow.
-Well
-- thinned paint should flow smoothly and slowly 7.
+Well-thinned paint should flow smoothly and slowly 7.
 Alternatively, you can use a paintbrush to check loading capacity.
 Best thinned paint for HVLP sprayer should load on soft blister paintbrush with minimal drains or run Upon thinning, you can test little paint with an HVLP paint sprayer before actual spraying action is undertaken.

 Highly viscous paint should not be tested with HVLP as it damages the gun tip or causes internal blockage/clogging. > See Also: > Sprayer for Latex Paint